 Ormat Technologies, Inc. to Host Conference Call Announcing Third Quarter 2022 Financial Results

-/EIN News/ -- RENO, Nev., Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Ormat Technologies Inc. (NYSE: ORA), a leading geothermal, energy storage, solar PV and recovered energy power company, announced today that it plans to publish its third quarter 2022 financial results in a press release that will be issued on Wednesday, November 2, 2022, after the market closes.
+RENO, Nev., Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Ormat Technologies Inc. ORA, a leading geothermal, energy storage, solar PV and recovered energy power company, announced today that it plans to publish its third quarter 2022 financial results in a press release that will be issued on Wednesday, November 2, 2022, after the market closes.
 In conjunction with this report, the Company will host a conference call to discuss the results at 09:00 a.m.
 ET on Thursday, November 3, 2022.

 To participate, please dial 1-844-200-6205, approximately 15 minutes prior to the scheduled start of the call.
 If you are calling from Canada, please dial 1-833-950-0062 and if calling outside of the United States and Canada, please dial +1-929-526-1599.
 Access code for the call is 299253.
 Please request the "Ormat Technologies, Inc. call" when prompted by the conference call operator.
 The conference call will also be accompanied by a webcast live on the Investor Relations section of the Company's website.